milosdavidovic/blog.io/_posts/2017-09-04-avoiding-null-in-csharp-code.md

 }
 ```

-So final form of the client code should be little more readable and simpler:
+So the final form of the client code should be little more readable and simpler:

 ```
 static void Main(string[] args)